ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

     Check if your cloud provider has native service for Memcached/Redis, as those might be better tuned.

 - If you use Redis, make sure to tune it for in-memory cache usage.
-Its persistence feature is not needed with cache and will severely slow down execution time.
+Its persistence feature is not needed with cache and severely slows down execution time.
     - [For use with sessions](sessions.md#cluster-setup) however, persistence can be a good fit if you want sessions to survive service interruptions.
     - Further tips for Redis with cache can be found in doc regarding [Redis Clustering](persistence_cache.md#redis-clustering).